florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/options.rst

 Full system / Pure stack option
 *******************************
 This option offers flexibility in customizing the Balance of Plants (BoPs) for the PEMFC powertrain.
 It is controlled by two adjustment factors, :math:`DAF` and :math:`WAF`, as explained in :ref:`computation logic<models-pemfc>`.
-To activate this option, define the expected maximum power density and the specific power surrogate model in the configuration file.
-By default, the calculation is set to `fastga_he.submodel.propulsion.performances.pemfc.modeling_option.system`, which computes the two power-related sizing indicators for full system PEMFC.
+To activate this option, define the expected maximum power density and the specific power surrogate models in the configuration file.
+By default, the calculation is set to `fastga_he.submodel.propulsion.performances.pemfc.modeling_option.system`, which computes the two power-related sizing indicators for full system PEMFC excluding the inlet compressor.

 .. code-block:: yaml